-(a) Gross additions include increases in the cost basis of investments resulting from new investments, payment-in-kind interest or dividends, the amortization of any unearned income or discounts on debt investments, as applicable.

-(b) Gross reductions include decreases in the cost basis of investments resulting from principal collections related to investment repayments or sales, and the amortization of any premiums on debt investments, as applicable.
-When an investment is placed on non-accrual status, any cash flows received by the Company are applied to the outstanding principal balance.

-(8) As of December 31, 2018, the tax cost of the Company's investments approximates the amortized cost.

-(9) These investments contain a fixed rate structure.
+- (a) Gross additions include increases in the cost basis of investments resulting from new investments, payment-in-kind interest or dividends, the amortization of any unearned income or discounts on debt investments, as applicable. - (b) Gross reductions include decreases in the cost basis of investments resulting from principal collections related to investment repayments or sales, and the amortization of any premiums on debt investments, as applicable.
+When an investment is placed on non-accrual status, any cash flows received by the Company are applied to the outstanding principal balance. - (8) As of December 31, 2020, the estimated cost basis of investments for U.S. federal tax purposes was \$2,285,393, resulting in estimated gross unrealized gains and losses of \$125,374 and \$101,215, respectively. - (9) These investments contain a fixed rate structure.
 The Company entered into an interest rate swap agreement to swap to a floating rate.
-Refer to Note 5 for further information related to the Company's interest rate swaps on investments.

-(10) In accordance with Financial Accounting Standards Board Accounting Standards Codification 820, Fair Value Measurements ("ASC 820"), unless otherwise indicated, the fair values of all investments were determined using significant unobservable inputs and are considered Level 3 investments.
-See Note 6 for further information related to investments at fair value.

-(11) This investment is valued using observable inputs and is considered a Level 2 investment.
-See Note 6 for further information related to investments at fair value.

-(12) This investment is valued using observable inputs and is considered a Level 1 investment.
-See Note 6 for further information related to investments at fair value.

-(13) This equity investment is non-income producing.

-- (14) Security acquired in transaction exempt from registration under the Securities Act of 1933, and may be deemed to be "restricted securities" under the Securities Act.
-As of December 31, 2018, the aggregate fair value of these securities is \$23,128, or 2.2% of the Company's net assets. - (15) Ownership of equity investments may occur through a holding company or partnership.
+Refer to Note 5 for further information related to the Company's interest rate swaps on investments. - (10) In accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 820, Fair Value Measurements ("ASC Topic 820"), unless otherwise indicated, the fair values of all investments were determined using significant unobservable inputs and are considered Level 3 investments.
+See Note 6 for further information related to investments at fair value. - (11) This investment is valued using observable inputs and is considered a Level 2 investment.
+See Note 6 for further information related to investments at fair value. - (12) This investment is valued using observable inputs and is considered a Level 1 investment.
+See Note 6 for further information related to investments at fair value. - (13) This investment is non-income producing. - (14) All or a portion of this security was acquired in transaction exempt from registration under the Securities Act of 1933, and may be deemed to be "restricted securities" under the Securities Act.
+As of December 31, 2020, the aggregate fair value of these securities is \$20,983, or 1.8% of the Company's net assets. - (15) Ownership of equity investments may occur through a holding company or partnership. - (16) Investment is on non-accrual status as of December 31, 2020.

-The accompanying notes are an integral part of these consolidated financial statements.

-TPG Specialty Lending, Inc. Consolidated Schedule of Investments as of December 31, 2017 (Amounts in thousands, except share amounts)
+Sixth Street Specialty Lending, Inc. Consolidated Schedule of Investments as of December 31, 2019 (Amounts in thousands, except share amounts)